Adhamkmopp/Thesis/README.md

 ## 1. Command line script in bash:

-This script extracts a sample of the 1000 genomes mapped and unmapped bam files, and extracts/merges unmapped and chimeric pair reads.
-Fastq files are created from the merged bam files in the final step.
-The merged bam file contains reads sorted by name, while the samtools fastq converter appends a /1 or /2 according to the read flag (forward/backward)
+This script below will be the main script that automates the entire pipeline.
+Elements will be added after they are executed seperately and validated.
+Initially, the script serves to extract samples of the 1000 genomes mapped and unmapped bam files, and extracts/merges unmapped and chimeric pair reads.
+Fastq/a files are created from the merged bam files in the final step.
+The merged bam file contains reads sorted by name, while the samtools fastq converter appends a /1 or /2 according to the read flag (forward/backward), and outputs a single interleaved file.
 ```bash
 #!/bin/bash